 It is worth pointing out that the name "-stable" is not intended to imply that -current is unreliable.
-Rather, -current is changing and evolving, whereas the operation of -stable is not going to change, so you shouldn't have to relearn your system or change any configuration files.
+Rather, -current is changing and evolving, whereas the operation and APIs of -stable are not going to change, so you shouldn't have to relearn your system or change any configuration files, or have any problem additional applications to your system.
 In fact, as our hope is to continually improve OpenBSD, you may well find the reliability of -current is greater than that of -stable.